mgcvale/FluidFX/doc/README.md

     )
 );
 ```
-<small>here, the inChildren binds the items list _into_ the children property of the VGroup.</small>
+<sub>here, the inChildren binds the items list _into_ the children property of the VGroup.</sub>

+---
 If you like this concept/idea, you can learn about how FluidFX works in [Getting Started](getting-started/)!